 With your safety in mind, our experienced truck accident lawyers will explain where truck drivers are allowed and not allowed to drive.
-If you have suffered injuries as a result of a truck crash in California, West Coast Trial Lawyers is always here to answer any questions you may have about truck accident claims and damages.
+If you have suffered injuries as a result of a truck accident, our expert truck accident attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about truck accident claims and damages.

 Truck-only lanes are rare.
 For the most part, California highways are shared by large, commercial trucks and passenger vehicles.
 The general rule is that trucks can drive just about anywhere except for the left lane.
 This is due to its reduced speed, among other reasons.
 Please read below to learn more about trucks driving in the left lane.

 California does have a few truck-only lanes.
 There are currently plans underway for the creation of more, however, at the moment, the two existing truck-only lanes in the state are:

 Anytime there is a truck-only lane, a commercial truck must drive in it.
 Truck-only lanes can be identified by black and white highway signs that indicate where they begin and where they end.
 A truck driver can be cited for not using truck-only lanes.
 A passenger vehicle may technically drive in these lanes, but for safety reasons, it is not recommended.